jshuadvd/hacks-n-notes/patents.md

 ### Plant patent
+> - 20 years of protection since it is filed

 - new and original species or plant that can be reproduced sexually or asexually

 ### Design patent
 > a reproducible change of appearance, configuration, ornamental design or shape of an utilitarian item
+> - 14 years of protection since it is granted

 - eg. a change of appereance, not functionality of a bottle, chair, eye-glass frame, necklace, computer icon, or type font

 ### Utility patent
+> - 20 years of protection since it is filed

 - a new method of doing business
 - a new manufacturing process
 - a useful apparatus, machine, manufactured item or composition of matter